schwarzlab-ccb/cophasing/README.md

 ## Pipeline

 ### Input:
-1. GAM experiemt samples in BAM format
+1. GAM experiemt samples in the BAM format,
-2. Reference genome in FASTA format
+2. Reference genome in the FASTA format,
-3. Known SNPs in VCF format. **NOTE**: The VCF file must be in plaintext (not compressed) and end with `.vcf`.
+3. **Phased** SNPs the in VCF format.

 ### Output
 A set of tables of the form `{genome_name}.{bin_size}.table` for different bin sizes with the number of reads per bin.
 The columns are: